 Special needs resources

-Wyoming 4-H compiled this collection of resources explaining individual disabilities such as AD-HD, Down’s syndrome, or visual impairment, and more.
-Important definitions are provided as well as causes, specific challenges, and important considerations for Extension professionals and 4-H volunteers.
+Wyoming 4-H compiled this collection of resources explaining disabilities such as ADHD, Down’s syndrome, visual impairment, and more.
+Definitions, causes, specific challenges, and important things to heed for Extension professionals and 4-H volunteers.

 Autism spectrum disorder resources

 A guide to agencies friendly to autistic youth.

 Timely advice for volunteers and staff working with 4-H youth with autism spectrum disorder.
 It also includes some key resources for further learning.
 (Created by Minnesota 4-H staffer Darcy Cole.)